epohs/cs-blog/README.md

 ## To-Do

-- Templates with forms need a `show_form` arg.
-  - When `show_form` is false we need a `form_denied_msg` arg.
-    - Ensure client passes an IP and supports persistant sessions.
-    - Create a new method that will return a bool.
-    - Rate limited routes should check this before checking rate limits and redirect with an error or deny a form if false.
 - Rework on-page error display to handle non-error messages.
   - Create a new Routing::redirect_with_err() method.
 This method will take a url_for string, and a level string, and a code string, and optional data array.
 It will set